Skip to main content

 Polygenic Inheritance

-Polygenic inheritance refers to the genetic mechanism where multiple genes (loci) contribute to a single trait, resulting in a continuous range of phenotypes.
-In the case of peach mass, this means that several genes influence the weight of the fruit, leading to variations in the F₂ generation.
+Polygenic inheritance refers to the phenomenon where multiple genes (loci) contribute to a single trait, resulting in a continuous range of phenotypes.
+In the case of peach mass, the variation in fruit weight suggests that several genes are influencing this trait, rather than a single gene with dominant and recessive alleles.

 Recommended video: